 - 1/2 teaspoon cayenne pepper

-Stir the tomato juice, hot sauce, lime zest and juice, chipotle powder, and cayenne pepper in a 2- to 3-quart pitcher or half-gallon mason jar.
+- Stir the tomato juice, hot sauce, lime zest and juice, chipotle powder, and cayenne pepper in a 2- to 3-quart pitcher or half-gallon mason jar.

 - Pour a 12-ounce beer and about 1/2 cup michelada mix—or more or less to your taste—into the glass.
-Stir well and drink up.